-- Saute for 8-10 minutes or until the lentils feel dry.
+- Sauté for 10-15 minutes or until the lentils turn slightly deep in color and become fragrant.
 The trick is to evaporate all the moisture from the dal.
 So, do not overcook the lentils.
 Take the pan off the heat and allow the lentils to cool comfortably.

-- Pulse the lentils until fine and powdery.
+- Pulse the lentils until fine in texture.

-- Pass the freshly ground lentils through the sieve to remove any bits of lentils and return it to the food processor to grind them into a fine powder.
-Set the ground lentils aside.
+- Pass the freshly ground lentils through the sieve to remove any bits of lentils.
+Set it aside.

 - This roasting will take somewhere about 30-35 minutes.
 I know it sounds like a labor-intensive process, but this is the only lengthy process involved in making these moong dal ladoos.